bbauska/Coursera-React/README.md

 <b>At the end of this course, you will:</b>

-  - Be familiar with client-side Javascript application development and the React library
+  - Be familiar with client-side Javascript application development and the React library,

-  - Be able to implement single page applications in React
+  - Be able to implement single page applications in React,

-  - Be able to use various React features including components and forms
+  - Be able to use various React features including components and forms,

-  - Be able to implement a functional front-end web application using React
+  - Be able to implement a functional front-end web application using React,

-  - Be able to use Reactstrap for designing responsive React applications
+  - Be able to use Reactstrap for designing responsive React applications, and

   - Be able to use Redux to design the architecture for a React-Redux application.